Restocking Fee Calculator

 How do I calculate a restocking fee?

 A clear restocking fee policy protects your margins and sets fair expectations for customers.
-This restocking fee calculator removes the guesswork from return costs so you can focus on running your store.
-Instead of manually working out fees for every return, plug in the item price and your restocking fee percentage and get an instant answer.
-You might also like some more eCommerce calculators.
+This restock fee calculator removes the guesswork from return costs so you can focus on running your store.
+Instead of working out fees by hand for every return, plug in the item price and your restocking fee percentage and get an instant answer.
+The math is the same whether you sell on Shopify, Amazon, eBay, or your own custom site, but the way you display and apply the fee is what keeps customers from disputing it.

 The bottom line: charge a fair fee, disclose it clearly, and apply it consistently.
 That approach keeps your return process efficient and your customers informed.
+You might also like our other eCommerce calculators.

 Glossary of Technical Terms